Isometric rigidity of the Wasserstein space $\mathcal{W}_1(\mathbf{G})$ over Carnot groups: Horizontal strict convexity of the Hebisch-Sikora norm

 \begin{theorem} Let $(\bG, \cdot)$ be a Carnot group.
 Then there exists $r_0>0$ such that for all $0<r<r_0$ the function $N_{HS}$ defined by \eqref{HS} is a horizontally strictly convex norm. \end{theorem}

 \begin{proof} Let us note, that the homogeneity of $d_{HS}$ as well as properties i) and ii) in Definition \ref{norm} follow immediately from the definition of $d_{HS}$.
-The non-trivial task is to prove the triangle inequality iii)
+The triangle inequality has been proven in \cite{HS}, and our non-trivial task here is to characterize the case of equality in the triangle inequality iii)

-for $q_1, q_2 \neq 0$.
-Moreover, we have to characterise the equality case in this inequality.
-Although our proof will follow the main idea of the proof of Theorem 2 from \cite{HS}, we need to make a more careful analysis such that in addition to the proof of the triangle inequality we can study the equality case in \eqref{triangle}.
+in order to prove the horizontal strict convexity of this norm.
+This needs a refined analysis.
+Although our proof is an adaptation of the main idea of the proof of Theorem 2 from \cite{HS}, we need to make a more careful analysis such that in addition to the proof of the triangle inequality we can study the equality case in \eqref{triangle} to prove horizontal strict convexity.

 Let us notice first that by the homogeneity of $N_{HS}$ \eqref{triangle} can be written equivalently as

 Using the relation $\delta_{t_1t_2} = \delta_{t_1} \delta_{t_2}$ we can write the above inequality as